tobywise/DMpy/docs/model_specification.rst

 Although translating from python/numpy to Theano is a little awkward, the theano documentation is clear and it's typically not difficult to find the desired function.

+It currently isn't possible to refer to values prior to t-1.

 Observation models
 ------------------